-Mitosis and meiosis are fundamental cellular processes required for the correct transmission of genetic material during cell division cycles.
-Centromeres are key regions of eukaryotic chromosomes where the kinetochore assembles to ensure proper chromosome segregation during mitosis and meiosis.
+Mitosis and meiosis are cell division cycles essential for the correct transmission of genetic material (chromosomes) from one generation to the next.
+Centromeres are key regions of eukaryotic chromosomes where the kinetochore assembles to ensure proper chromosome segregation during both mitosis and meiosis.

-However, despite its essential function, centromere identity is not defined by DNA sequence, but is instead determined epigenetically by the presence of a centromere-specific histone variant CENP-A. During mitosis, errors in CENP-A assembly result in genome instability and aneuploidy, both hallmarks of cancer.
-Yet the roles and regulation of CENP-A assembly in meiosis are at present largely unknown.
+Despite its essential function, centromere identity is not defined by DNA sequence, but is instead determined epigenetically by the presence of a centromere-specific histone variant CENP-A. In mitosis, errors in CENP-A assembly result in genome instability and aneuploidy, both hallmarks of cancer.
+In meiosis, the regulation of CENP-A assembly is recently emerging and appears to differ mechanistically from mitosis.

 A key research question in the laboratory is to understand how CENP-A is targeted to and reproducibly incorporated at centromeres during meiosis.

 We use male meiosis in the fruit fly Drosophila melanogaster as a model developmental system, combing genetics, cell biology and biochemical approaches.
 A major focus is to determine how CENP-A is maintained on mature sperm, despite the removal of most other histones from chromatin during spermatogenesis.

 Another focus of the laboratory is to investigate which epigenetic factors influence stem cell self-renewal and/or differentiation in the germ line.
 We use germ line stem cell niche in Drosophila melanogaster females as model system, combining genetics with high resolution fixed and live imaging approaches.